microsoftarchive/BatchAI/utilities/README.md

 - on_progress: a function that wait_all_jobs will call every 10
 secs with list of azure.mgmt.batchai.models.Job, representing current state of jobs
+- timeout: number of seconds to wait before unblocking
 - return: list of completed Jobs

 #### Resubmit Failed Jobs